-The sheer sense of scale and unique historical detailing has seen an increase in the adaptive reuse of former industrial buildings over the past two decades.
+The sheer sense of scale and unique historical detailing of former industrial buildings has supported an increase in the adaptive reuse of these properties over the past two decades.
 But how do you turn a former rail maintenance depot into the cultural heart of a city?

-Tilburg in the Netherlands provides a world-class example with the opening of LocHal, a cultural destination that breathes life into this iconic industrial site.
-The new mix-used building is a hub for knowledge sharing, housing the Midden-Brabant library, co-working space and a host of local cultural hubs including an investment fund and a regional knowledge institute.
+The Dutch city of Tilburg provides a world-class example with the opening of LocHal, a cultural destination that breathes life into this iconic industrial site.
+The new mix-used building is a hub for knowledge sharing, housing the Midden-Brabant library, co-working spaces and a host of local cultural hubs - including an investment fund and a regional knowledge institute.

-As well as rescuing the Dutch Railways’s 1932 (NS) building, LocHal acts as a catalyst in the redevelopment of the 75 hectares railway area in Tilburg.
-Located in middle of a public transport node, LocHal includes a variety of public hangout, study and learning places including a café and reading room, bleacher-style seating for performances and presentations, and exhibition spaces.
+As well as rescuing the Dutch Railways’s 1932 (NS) building, LocHal acts as a catalyst in the redevelopment of 75 hectares of former railway space in Tilburg.
+Located in middle of a public transport node, LocHal includes a variety of public hangouts, study and learning places including a café and reading room, bleacher-style seating for performances and presentations, and exhibition spaces.

 11,200m2 indoor area

-The mix-used building offers a variety of spaces from reading and working space, all the way to performance and presentation areas, alongside a variety of labs and workshops.
+The mixed-use building offers a variety of spaces: reading and working areas, performance and presentation spaces as well as a variety of labs and workshops.

 Arup was appointed to provide structural and building services engineering, together with buildings physics and sustainability consultancy for the scheme.
 Our engineers also consulted on the fire safety, lighting and acoustic design.